azulverdosa/TodoList/README.md

 ---

-This is a simple MERN application to track user exercises.
-It's a helpful app for tracking (exercises or otherwise) and was intended for me to continue to work on my fullstack building.
+This is a simple MERN application for creating todo lists.
 It is also an attempt for me to learn Authentiation.
-The I used some styling scaffolding from Semantic UI to keep things clean looking, however, I don't claim to be a designer and the design is still a work in progress.
+I used some styling scaffolding from Semantic UI to keep things clean looking, however, I don't claim to be a designer and the design is still a work in progress.
 I used MongoDB to store tasks and user information and learning a bit of Mongoose was an added bonus to building this project.
+It was working well initially, however I seem to have missed something and now it's not working the way I want it to.
+I am still working on it while I look at some other projects, but it is definietly not finsihed.

 ## Technologies Used